cobalt-lang/cobalt-docs/content/5.language/manual.md

 int lua\_isyieldable (lua\_State \*L);

-Returns 1 if the given coroutine can yield, and 0 otherwise.
+Returns 1 if the given thread can yield, and 0 otherwise.

 * * *